imkailey/JRNL/live.md

 - EPDRF dissolved pdre and replaced it with the transitional government of Ethiopia (TGE)

 ## Transitional Government of Ethiopia (TGE)
-- meles zenawi President at start
+- Meles Zenawi President
-- tamrat layne prime minister at start
+- Tamrat Layne prime minister
 - redid regional boundaries to align with ethnic and language Boundaries
 - 1991-1995
-- federal Democratic republic of Ethiopia came after, still remains today
+- federal Democratic Republic of Ethiopia came after, still remains today
 - National Conference on Peace and Reconciliation July 1991
   - the conference was intended to outline a transitional framework for the period following the newest regime change
   - Group that attended had to be ethnicity based